Champagne Bubbles Poppy

 Plant Height: 6 inches

 Other Names: Icleand Poppy, Arctic Poppy

-Clump-forming self-seeding plants offering a display of color from creamy-white to yellow and thorugh the hot oranges and reds with large plate-like flowers; very pretty, with a long-lasting garden performance
+Clump-forming self-seeding plants offering a display of color, from creamy-white to yellow and through the hot oranges and reds, with large plate-like flowers; very pretty, with a long-lasting garden performance

 Champagne Bubbles Poppy is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Champagne Bubbles Poppy is recommended for the following landscape applications;

 - Mass Planting

 Champagne Bubbles Poppy will grow to be only 6 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 18 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 3 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.